Volvo Shifter Stuck In Park – Manual Release

 Common Causes

-You may need to manually get your Volvo out of Park if you have to tow the car, want to move an inoperable car, the battery has died, or simply the shifter is stuck and won’t come out of the park.
+You may need to manually get your Volvo out of Park if you have to tow the car, want to move an inoperable car when the battery has died, or simply the shifter is stuck and won’t come out of the park.
 The shifter override methods described here will allow you to manually release the Volvo shifter on any model.

 We hope you find the Volvo Shifter Stuck In Park – Manual Release guide helpful.
 Check these troubleshooting and repair guides for more help on your Volvo.